marlon-be/marlon-csrfscanner/README.md

 What it doesn't do
 ------------------
-If on your site, GET requests can cause damage, this tool will not detect that.
+- If on your site, GET requests can cause damage, this tool will not detect that.
 Just never allow GET for non-idempotent requests.
+- Javascript submissions etc
+- When forms have multiple submit buttons, the form is only tested for one of them

 Usage
 -----